Pub quiz: Marking

-One or two points are scored for each correct answer; some quizzes allow half marks for "nearly right" answers (such as a celebrity's surname when their full name was required).
-In some quizzes, certain questions score higher marks, particularly if they are unusually difficult.
+Typically, each correct answer awards one point, though some questions may offer multiple points for their respective answers.
+Certain quizzes allow half marks for "nearly right" answers (such as a celebrity's surname when their full name was required), or there may be additional points for particularly difficult questions.

 Cheating

-With the mass use of mobile phones and mobile internet access, cheating has become a problem for some pub quizzes, with covert calls and texts made in the toilets, recent newspapers and magazines brought along especially for the event, ringers and so on.
-Though a maximum number of members set for teams may help to prevent large numbers of people collaborating, groups posing as several distinct teams are quite common.
-Some quizzes now ban the use of mobiles and nullify the score of any team found to be cheating.
-Though more prevalent where large sums of money are at stake, cheating can be observed even for relatively low stakes.
+With the mass use of mobile phones and mobile internet access, cheating has become a problem for some pub quizzes — covert calls, texts and internet use in the toilets or outside smoking area, recent newspapers and magazines brought along especially for the event, ringers and so on.
+Another form of cheating is seen in large groups posing as multiple teams.
+Most quizzes set a limit on team members to prevent large numbers of people collaborating but this problem is difficult to regulate.
+A lot of quizzes now ban the use of mobiles and nullify the score of any team found to be cheating.
+While this issue is more prevalent where large sums of money are concerned, cheating can still be observed for relatively low stakes.

-Some quizzes also now ban re-entry to the pub after the quiz has started, in order to prevent team members from using public internet stations, public telephones and mobile devices out of sight of the quizmaster.
-Generally, though, a pub runs its quiz alongside its normal operation, making such a measure impractical.
+A modern solution to prevent the use of mobile phones is to host the quiz on a mobile quiz app that can detect when the user has left the app or has taken too long to answer a question.

 Prizes

-Prizes are awarded to the highest scoring team, and often to runners-up.
+Prizes are awarded to the highest-scoring team, and often to runners-up.
 Prizes are usually one of the following: